appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 <VideoEmbed host="youtube" videoId="kEjCQ9o4Ozs" title="" caption=""/>

 :::info
-To understand GraphQL query creation, use the [Public GraphQL API](https://countries.trevorblades.com/) that gives information about continents and countries.
+To understand GraphQL query creation, let's use the [Public GraphQL API](https://countries.trevorblades.com/) that gives information about continents and countries.
 :::

-* Click the **+** icon next to the **Datasources** and choose your “Create new GraphQL API”.
+* Click on the **+** icon next to the **Datasources** and choose your “Create new GraphQL API”.
 * Add your API request URL.
 * For this example, please use:[ _**https://countries.trevorblades.com**_](https://countries.trevorblades.com)_**.**_
 * In the **Body** of the request, put the GraphQL query to get details of countries.